ianstormtaylor/slate/docs/concepts/02-nodes.md

 > - [Inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements)
 > - [Text elements](https://developer.mozilla.org/en-US/docs/Web/API/Text)

 A Slate document is a nested and recursive structure.
-In a document, elements can have children nodes—all which may have children nodes without limit.
+In a document, elements can have children nodes—all of which may have children nodes without limit.
 The nested and recursive structure enables you to model simple behaviors such as user mentions and hashtags or complex behaviors such as tables and figures with captions.

 ## `Editor`